-The towing harness is used together with the weight box when towing a D-Series draper header equipped with slow speed transport option behind the windrower.
+The towing harness is used together with the weight box (refer to 7.4.2 Weight Box, page 424) when towing a D-Series Draper Header equipped with slow speed transport option behind the windrower.

 MD #B5280 - Weight box harness only.
 Includes hitch pin and wiring for use with slow speed header transport option.
-Instruction MD #169278 is included in the bundle.